-The PIE-Rivers Partnership is made possible thanks to funding from US Smokeless Tobacco Cy Pres Award, Jessie B. Cox Charitable Trust, Cabot Family Charitable Trust, EBSCO Publishing, Essex County Community Foundation, Analog Devices, the EnTrust Fund, Stevens Foundation, New England Biolabs Foundation and the Sheehan Family Foundation.
-The Partnership's work also relies on the generous contributions of staff time and energy by each of the active partner organizations.
+This partnership is made possible thanks to funding from US Smokeless Tobacco Cy Pres Award, Jessie B. Cox Charitable Trust, Cabot Family Charitable Trust, EBSCO Publishing, Analog Devices, the EnTrust Fund, Stevens Foundation, New England Biolabs Foundation and the Sheehan Family Foundation.
+The partnership's work also relies on the generous contributions of staff time and energy by each of the active partner organizations.